What day of the week are appointments most likely to be cancelled?

 To unearth some pearls of wisdom, let's look at the two parties in play…

-The Patient: We all know what it’s like to feel our top-of-week motivation wane as we inch towards the weekend.
+We all know what it’s like to feel our top-of-week motivation wane as we inch towards the weekend.
 We are far more likely to make serious dents in our to-do list at the top of the week.
-There is extensive research supporting this hypothesis, with clear data pointing to Monday and Tuesday as people's’ most productive days.
+There is extensive research supporting this hypothesis, with clear data pointing to Monday and Tuesday as the most productive days.
 That means that people are not only more likely to show up for their Monday and Tuesday appointments, they’re more likely to remember to cancel their upcoming appointments.
 Remember, these are cancellations, not no-shows.

-The Practice: If patients are at their most productive on Monday and Tuesday, then staff members are too!
+If patients are at their most productive on Monday and Tuesday, then staff members are too!
 Front office staff are making more phone calls to patients to remind them of upcoming appointments on Monday and Tuesday.
 Since most practices call 24-48 hours prior to an appointment, it makes sense that those Monday and Tuesday calls are resulting in Wednesday and Thursday cancellations.
 That’s why we see so many cancellations on Wednesday and Thursday.
 Again, keep in mind that this data concerns cancellations as opposed to no-shows (no-shows are defined as appointments for which the patient doesn’t show up at all and gives no notice).

 That’s great, but what can my practice do about it?